PepziC0les/Cybersecurity-CloudFormation/README.md

 # Creating the Load Balancer
 On the EC2 page, look for load balancers and once found, select create load balancer.
 1. Select "Create" for the "Application Load Balancer"
-2. Give our load balancer a meaningful name and set to interal,
+2. Give our load balancer a meaningful name and set to interal.
 3. Select VPC1 so that we have access to our availability zones (should be 2 that appears) and select them.
 - Make sure that the availability zones are set to Private1 and Private2 (the location of our DVWA servers)
 4. Select next until we reach configure security groups